Keyj33k/htkit/README.md

 # Hunter..

-is a small toolkit to perform information gathering and helping with en- and decryption
+is a small toolkit for information gathering and helping with en- and decryption

 Hunter using Tools like Witcher, md5encrypt, eye, eye_of_sauron, base64encode, WIFI-Stalker and Whereareyou.